 Meeting friendly, driven, like-minded people, being exposed to a wide range of people from a wide range of industries, honing and building on your skillsets and helping to drive outcomes for an organisation.
 All four of these things will help you in your career, whether it’s through your ability to network with other driven people or showcasing your ability to grow businesses, proactively improve your skillset and juggle fulltime work and extra-curriculars to future employers.

-I have worked at The Conscience Organisation for nearly two years now!
-During this time, I have learned that volunteer work is not the only way to impact your community for the better.
 The Conscience Organisation operates with the belief that creating a strong business and building a better world is not the conflicting goal- they are both essential ingredients for long-term success.
 Working for an organisation that embeds social good into the day-to-day allows my colleagues and I to adopt an active role in making our world a better place to work and live.
 It also means we are constantly part of the social good conversation.